-Moderate- to large-sized ASD causing right heart dilatation and raised pressure in the lungs should be closed.
+Moderate- to large-sized Atrial Septal Defect (ASD) causing right heart dilatation and raised pressure in the lungs should be closed.
 Closure can be performed either via percutaneous method using devices (through the femoral vein) or through open-heart surgery.

-Small ASD with no chamber enlargement, raised lung pressure or other complications needs only to be followed up at the clinic.
+Small Atrial Septal Defect (ASD) with no chamber enlargement, raised lung pressure or other complications needs only to be followed up at the clinic.